July to December 2018

 - Proposal amended to include priorities (1)

-Please note, these are preliminary results for the quarter and due to the timing of the completion of matters may be subject to change—particularly when considered in the context of annual results.
+Please note, these are preliminary results for the year and due to the timing of the completion of matters may be subject to change—particularly when considered in the context of annual results.